eschweitzer78/omnistudio-recipes/README.md

 ## Testing an Integration Procedure being run as a given user

-You can very well test an Integration Procedure with your own user, but there is no provision to test as someone else.
-If you want to make sure it does the job for a specific category of users, check the <code>orTestIntegrationProcedure</code> Apex test method template.
+You can very well test an Integration Procedure with your own user in the IP Designer, but there is no provision to test as someone else.
+If you want to make sure it does the job for a specific category of users, check the
+<code>orTestIntegrationProcedure</code> Apex test method template.